Apple CEO pledges support to India amid Covid crisis

-San Francisco, April 27 (IANS) After Google and Microsoft, Apple CEO Tim Cook has extended its support to India as the Covid-19 crisis in the country is deepening.
+San Francisco: After Google and Microsoft, Apple CEO Tim Cook has extended its support to India as the Covid-19 crisis in the country is deepening.

 "Amid a devastating rise of Covid cases in India, our thoughts are with the medical workers, our Apple family and everyone there who is fighting through this awful stage of the pandemic.
 Apple will be donating to support and relief efforts on the ground," Cook said in a tweet.